openshift/assisted-service/docs/operator.md

 - *ca-bundle.crt* - This key contains the contents of the certificate for accessing the mirror registry, if necessary.
 It may be a certificate bundle and is defined as a single string.
 - *registries.conf* - This key contains the contents of the registries.conf file that configures mappings to the mirror registry.

 The mirror registry configuration changes the discovery image's ignition config, with *ca-bundle.crt* written out to */etc/pki/ca-trust/source/anchors/domain.crt* and with *registries.conf* written out to */etc/containers/registries.conf*.

 The configuration also changes the *install-config.yaml* file used to install a new cluster, with the contents of *ca-bundle.crt* added to *additionalTrustBundle* and with the registries defined *registries.conf* added to *imageContentSources* as mirrors.
+The assisted service pod also converts the registries.conf into an imageContentSourcesPolicy file, and use it with the --icsp flag in a few oc adm commands run against the release image (executed from within the assisted service pod itself).

+The ca-bundle.crt and registries.conf keys can be added individually or together.

 1. To configure the mirror registry, first create and upload the ConfigMap containing the *ca-bundle.crt* and *registries.conf* keys.